metehnay/react-seo-article-generator/README.md

-Just a simple app i did it for my wordpress site.
+Just a simple React app i did it for my wordpress site.
 Feel free to use.

 ## Features
 - Results will be converted into HTML; you don't need to edit the content.